 July 2017 - Hungary and Israel condemn Soros for using foreign money to influence politics and immigration policies in Europe through his Open Society Foundations.
-Hungary has posted billboards and posters vilifying Soros for his stance on supporting refugees and immigrants.
+Hungary has posted billboards and posters vilifying Soros for his support of refugees and immigrants.
 Peter Szijjarto, Hungary's foreign affairs minister, defends the billboard campaign, labeling Soros as a "national security risk," in a statement.

 October 17, 2017 - The Open Society Foundations confirms Soros has moved $18 billion to his foundation -- the majority of his estimated $24.6 billion fortune.
 A foundation official tells CNNMoney the move "reflects an ongoing process of asset transfer that has been underway for several years."